Geometry-Aware Uncertainty Quantification via Conformal Prediction on Manifolds: Introduction

+Many scientific prediction problems have responses that are not naturally Euclidean.
+Geomagnetic field directions lie on the unit sphere \citep{alken2021igrf}, protein backbone dihedral angles live on the flat torus \citep{ramachandran1963stereochemistry}, spacecraft orientations belong to the rotation group \citep{peretroukhin2020smooth}, and brain connectivity patterns can be represented as symmetric positive definite matrices \citep{yuan2012local}.
+Point prediction for such data has matured over the last decade \citep{petersen2019frechet, lin2017extrinsic, fletcher2013geodesic}.
+The accompanying uncertainty quantification problem is less settled: \emph{how should one build reliable prediction sets when the response space itself is curved?}

+Conformal prediction (CP) is attractive because it turns almost any predictive model into a set-valued predictor with finite-sample, distribution-free coverage under exchangeability \citep{vovk2005algorithmic, lei2018distribution}.
+The framework has also been extended to covariate shift \citep{tibshirani2019conformal}, improved conditional behavior \citep{romano2019conformalized}, and non-exchangeable data \citep{barber2023conformal}.
+However, a direct Euclidean implementation is often poorly matched to manifold-valued responses.
+Two issues are especially important.

+\emph{First, the output geometry is part of the statistical problem.} Standard CP typically measures residuals with Euclidean or coordinate-based distances.
+On a curved space, these distances can depend on the chosen chart rather than on the intrinsic discrepancy between two responses.
+On the sphere, for example, a fixed-width coordinate rectangle has an area that changes with latitude, becoming very small near the poles and largest near the equator.
+A geodesic cap with the same intrinsic radius has the same area at every location.

+\emph{Second, prediction difficulty is rarely constant.} In geomagnetic forecasting, secular variation is much faster in some regions of the globe than in others.
+A constant-width prediction set therefore tends to over-cover easy regions and under-cover hard regions.
+In Euclidean regression, a common remedy is to normalize residuals by a local difficulty estimate \citep{lei2018distribution, romano2019conformalized}.
+For manifold-valued responses, the same idea should be carried out using geodesic distances and a geometry-aware notion of residual size.

-\textbf{Related work.} CP on manifolds has received limited attention. \citet{kuleshov2018conformal} constructs prediction regions in a learned embedding rather than on the output manifold. \citet{messoudi2021copula, messoudi2022ellipsoidal} addresses multi-target regression with copula-based and ellipsoidal regions in Euclidean space.
-More broadly, several recent works have extended CP beyond the standard i.i.d.
-Euclidean setting: \citet{shahbazi2026hierarchical} combines group-aware conformal calibration with Bayesian posterior uncertainties for hierarchical healthcare data; \citet{baheri2025conformal} intersects scale-specific prediction sets to improve efficiency in multi-resolution problems; and \citet{millard2025split} lifts split conformal guaranties to infinite-dimensional function spaces via neural operators.
-These extensions address hierarchical, multi-scale, and functional structures in the data but do not account for the intrinsic geometry of the output space, which is the focus of our work.
+\textbf{Related work.} CP on manifolds remains comparatively underexplored. \citet{kuleshov2018conformal} builds prediction regions in a learned embedding, while our goal is to construct regions directly on the output manifold. \citet{messoudi2021copula, messoudi2022ellipsoidal} study multi-target regression with copula-based and ellipsoidal regions in Euclidean space.
+Other recent work has broadened CP beyond the standard i.i.d.\ Euclidean setting: \citet{shahbazi2026hierarchical} combines group-aware conformal calibration with Bayesian posterior uncertainties for hierarchical healthcare data; \citet{baheri2025conformal} intersects scale-specific prediction sets for multi-resolution problems; and \citet{millard2025split} extends split conformal guarantees to infinite-dimensional function spaces with neural operators.
+These directions address important sources of structure in the data, but they do not explicitly handle the intrinsic geometry of the response space.